 - After a few minutes, check to make sure there were no errors in experiment creation:

-- Click the Experiments tab and find the experiment you just created.
+- Go back to the Experiments page and find the experiment you just created.

-- If errors were encountered in experiment creation, there will be a Download errors link in this experiment's Action column.
-Click this link, fix the errors, and try creating the experiment again.
+- If errors were encountered in experiment creation, there will be a Download errors link in this experiment's Actions column.
+Select this link, fix the errors, and try creating the experiment again.